Masked Booby

 Blue-footed Booby

-Smaller with distinctive bright blue feet and mottled brown-and-white wing plumage.
+Smaller with distinctive bright blue feet and mottled brown plumage on the wings and back.

 Northern Gannet